 We depend on volunteers to help make sure our Fab Lab continues to be a community-oriented space.
 After patrons have visited a few times they are welcome to get involved as a volunteer.
 We believe strongly in a model of mentorship, so that volunteers have pathways for guidance and connection.
+Benefits can include gaining valuable experience and technical skills, networking and social capital, creating showcase items for a portfolio or resume and, of course, new ways to have fun and be part of our community.
+After one year of working with us volunteers can be eligible for free anytime key access to the space as well as advanced materials and equipment.

 How to Start?

-Before you do this, however, you can start by guiding your own path of involvement.
+You can start by guiding your own path of involvement.
 There are several ways this might happen:

 - Hang out in the lab, meet people, work on projects